medicalinformatics/mainzelliste-gui/README.md

      1. adjust both env. variables `KEYCLOAK_URL` and `MAINZELLISTE_URL`

 #### Override the default configuration file
-For more configuration eg. defining new user roles, your can override the [default configuration file](./src/assets/config/config.template.json) using the docker secret ``mainzelliste-gui.docker.conf``
+For more configuration your can override the [default configuration file](./src/assets/config/config.template.json) using the docker secret ``mainzelliste-gui.docker.conf``
 ```yaml
 services:
   mainzelliste-gui: